Frequently Asked Questions:

 Is there a way to know how much money I will get pre-approved for?

 The best way to know how much you will be pre-approved for is to go to a lender.
-However to give you an idea of roughly how much your household must make, each available home will have a table that will show you the income range your household would need to fall within to be approved for a mortgage equal or greater to the minimum buyer contribution.
+However to give you an idea of roughly how much your household must make, each available home will have a table that will show you the income range your household would need to fall within to be approved for a mortgage equal or greater to the minimum buyer financing.

 Is there any kind of down payment?